MichaelELeonard/SQLAlchemy-Challenge/README.md

 ## PART 2: DESIGN YOUR CLIMATE APP
 Climate App code - https://github.com/MichaelELeonard/sqlalchemy-challenge/blob/main/app_working.py

 For the second portion of the SQLAlchemy Challenge an interactive climate app was created using Python and Flask.
-An engine was established and mapped to the hawaii.sqlite database.
-The database was reflected using automap_base() and references to the station and measurement tables were established.
-API Index was established to display all the available API routes for the end user to utilize.
+An API Index was established to display all the available API routes for the end user to utilize.

 <img src="Pics/Routes.png" width="443" height="128">